Close

 For new parents with their first newborn, you may feel overwhelmed with new information about how to take care of your baby.

 When it comes to tummy time, don’t fret.
-Below are the important basics to help you understand why tummy time is beneficial and how it works.
+Below are the important basics to help you understand why this practice is beneficial and how it works.

-Begin tummy time as soon as your baby is home from the hospital.
+Begin as soon as your baby is home from the hospital.
 Early start aids muscle development and motor skills.

 It’s to start with short and supervised sessions.